Each year brings fantastic new plant varieties with it, and 2019 is no exception!

 Use it as a specimen, accent, privacy hedge, mass planting, or even in a large container.
 One of my favorite ways to use Camellias is to line a driveway or property edge with them.
 You get plenty of foliage coverage, and you get a spectacular display every blooming season.

 The October Magic White Shi Shi Camellia from the Southern Living Plant Collection is a long-awaited alternative to the classic Shi Shi Gashira Camellia!
 Both are prized for their dwarf nature.
 However, the October Magic White Shi Shi is on average even more compact than the Shi Shi Gashira.
-It maxes out at 3-4′ H x 3-4′ W, while the Shi Shi Gashira generally reaches 5′ H x 5′ W. Both varieties are easily trimmed to a desired size, though.
+It maxes out at 3-4′ H x 3-4′ W, while the Shi Shi Gashira generally reaches 5′ H x 5′ W. Both varieties are easily trimmed to the desired size, though.

 The White Shi Shi features phenomenal double-petaled, pearly white formal blooms.
 These flowers tend to appear from mid to late Fall and continue into January.
 Therefore, they’re great for bringing some late-season bloom interest into your landscape.